Valaa-Technologies/valaa-vault/docs/SECURITY.md

 allow-by-CORS, we will have to either co-opt CORS or come up with our own.

-# 4.2. what are the capabilities of the attacker?
+# 4.2.
+What are the capabilities of the attacker?

-This section not even.
+This section not even started.

-NOTE(iridian, 2019-02): Two hilariously general hand-wavy
+NOTE(iridian, 2019-02): Two hilariously general hand-wavy principles or a wishlist that I dumped here to use as a conceptualization starting
-principles/wishlist to use as a starting point:
+point:
 - no-cascade principle: when a set of assumptions are broken in a way that leads to break-down of a partition behavior or a gateway guarantee this shall only result in a sub-sequent breakdown of lesser amount other assumptions.
-What is lesser must be well-defined as some type of total ordering between over all behaviours/guarantees and their assumptions.
+What is lesser should be well-defined as some type of total ordering between over all behaviours/guarantees and their assumptions.
-- baseline-read-failure-to-no-writes: when an attacker manages to breach for an unencrypted read access to a not-specifically-protected part of the event stream content handling, in-memory execution contexts or to persisted content this breach must not result in the attacker being able to use information to make new events with impersonated identity or elevated privileges against baseline-secured partitions.
+- baseline-read-failure-to-no-writes: when an attacker manages to breach for an unencrypted read access to either a not-specifically-protected part of the event stream content handling, to in-memory execution contexts or to persisted content this breach must not result in the attacker being able to use information to make new events with impersonated identity or elevated privileges against baseline-secured partitions.

-  "specifically-protected" could f.ex. be a solution where event signing is done in a process space separate to the javascript execution context (service workers, using crypto API, etc).
+  "specifically-protected" is a provision for storage that contains identity information, security tokens etc. It could f.ex. be a solution where event signing is done in a process space separate to the JavaScript execution context (service workers, using crypto API, etc).
   Alternatively an authority can maintain identity sessions and only accepts events which are coming across that particular session _and_ are signed by an identity affiliated with that session, in a solution